Main menu

 (2) In any court proceeding in which an interpreter is required, the appointing authority shall appoint an interpreter according to the following priority:

-The appointing authority may appoint an interpreter of lower priority on the foregoing list only when good cause exists.
-Good cause includes, but is not limited to, a deter-mination made prior to the proceeding by the appointing authority that:
+(3) The appointing authority may appoint an interpreter of lower priority on the foregoing list when:

-(ii) The current list of certified interpreters maintained by the Idaho Supreme Court does not include an interpreter certified in the language spoken by the non-English speaking person.
-The court is not required to articulate such a determination in a court proceeding, unless the appointment of an interpreter is challenged by a party.
-If a party challenges the appointment of an interpreter, the court shall make a determination on the record as to whether the appointment of the interpreter conforms with the provisions of this rule.
+The appointing authority is not required to articulate the basis for appointment under this rule in a court proceeding unless the appointment of an interpreter is challenged.
+If the appointment of an interpreter is challenged, the court shall make a determination on the record as to whether the appointment of the interpreter conforms with the provisions of this rule.

-(f) Removal of an Interpreterin an Individual Case.
-Any of the following actions shall be good cause for a judge to remove an interpreter:
+Any of the following actions shall be grounds for an appointing authority to remove an interpreter from a court proceeding:

 (2) knowingly and willfully making false interpretation while serving in an official capacity;